ecbush/xenoGI/README.rst

 * ``parseGenbank`` runs through the genbank files and produces input files that are used by subsequent code.

 * ``runBlast`` does an all vs. all protein blast of the genes in these strains.
-The number of processes it will run in parallel is specified by the numThreads parameter in the parameter file.
+The number of processes it will run in parallel is specified by the numProcesses parameter in the parameter file.
 Before running a particular comparison, runBlast checks to see if the output file for that comparison already exists (e.g. from a previous run).
 If so it skips the comparison.

 * ``calcScores`` calculates similarity and synteny scores between genes in the strains.
 It is also (mostly) parallelized.